skolakoda/skolakoda.github.io/kursevi/razvoj-softvera/obrazac-dekorator.md

 ```

 ## Literatura
-- The Gang of Four, Design Patterns: Elements of Reusable Object-Oriented Software
+- The Gang of Four, *Design Patterns: Elements of Reusable Object-Oriented Software*, 1994.